The Customer Feedback Loop is a process of enhancement for your products and services based on the feedback customers give you.

 - Offer discounts and upgrades – give them exclusive discounts, subscriptions and zero-risk upgrades.

-- Send guides – they might not know how to use your product properly so you should send guides and help them learn.
+- Send guides – they might not know how to use your product properly so you should send guides and help them learn more about what you have to offer.

 Closed Feedback Loop and Detractors